Pipeline Politics: The Race to Bypass Hormuz

 • Saudi Aramco: East-West Pipeline (Petroline) capacity and expansion data; Yanbu terminal operations

-• Kpler: vessel anchoring data (200+ ships), Fujairah/Yanbu loading tracking
+• Kpler: vessel anchoring data (800+ ships trapped), Fujairah/Yanbu loading tracking

 • Turkey Ministry of Energy: pipeline agreement termination notice (July 27, 2026)